buffermet/buffermet.lockscreen.cloudberry/PRIVACY POLICY.md

-The Android application listed in the Google Play Store as buffermet.lockscreen.cloudberry, its developers and its associates are herein referred to as "this software".
+The Android application listed in the Google Play Store as buffermet.lockscreen.magic, its developers and its associates are herein referred to as "this software".

 # Privacy Policy